gmbrandt/HTOF/README.rst

 .. code-block:: python

     from htof.main import Astrometry
-    fitter = Astrometry('GaiaDR2', star_id='027321', 'path/to/intermediate_data/')  # parse
+    fitter = Astrometry('GaiaDR2', star_id='027321', 'path/to/intermediate_data/', format='jd')  # parse
     ra0, dec0, mu_ra, mu_dec = fitter.fit(ra_vs_epoch, dec_vs_epoch)  # fit

 ra_vs_epoch and dec_vs_epoch are the positions in right ascension and declination of the object.
-These arrays must have the same shape as fitter.data.julian_day_epoch(), which are the epochs in the intermediate data.
+These arrays must have the same shape as fitter.data.julian_day_epoch(), which are the epochs in the intermediate data. :code:`format='jd'` specifies the time units of the output best fit parameters.
+The possible choices of format are the same as the choices for format in astropy.time.Time(val, format=format).
+E.g. :code:`'decimalyear'`, :code:`'jd'` .
+If :code:`format='decimalyear'`, then the output :code:`mu_ra`
+would have units of mas/year.
+If :code:`jd` then the output is mas/day.
+Both Hipparcos and Gaia catalogs list parallaxes in milli-arcseconds (mas), and so positional units are always in mas for HTOF.

 For Hipparcos 2, the path to the intermediate data would point to :code:`IntermediateData/resrec/`.
 Note that the intermediate data files must be in the same format as the test intermediate data files found in this